My work and training has focused on the following areas:

 they want to be as a parent.
 And all on very little sleep.
 Most of my career has been spent working around pregnancy and early parenting transitions.
 I understand the very real impact of postpartum

-mood disorders and have worked with many women and couples in a hospital birthing center and NICU.
+mood disorders and have worked with many individuals and couples in a hospital birthing center and NICU.
 In the context of early parenting, it is helpful to keep an eye toward the practicalities of

 Couples/Relationships: Nearly all of the couples that I see tell me that they want to improve their communication.
 What the couple usually means is that they want